scarlettvalentin/dsc-distance-metrics/README.md

 <img src='images/manhattan_fs.png' width="300">

 In this image, all the lines except for the green line measure the Manhattan distance between the two points.
-You'll notice that if you start from the point in the bottom left corner of the grid and count the number of units moved in the X dimension (left and right) and the number of units moved in the Y dimension (up and down), the distance is the for the red, blue, and yellow lines.
+You'll notice that if you start from the point in the bottom left corner of the grid and count the number of units moved in the X dimension (left and right) and the number of units moved in the Y dimension (up and down), the distance is the same for the red, blue, and yellow lines.

 The easiest way to remember Manhattan distance is to use the analogy that provides this distance metric it's name -- look at the picture above, but picture this grid as the famous grid of streets in Manhattan.
 If you were to take a taxi from point A (bottom left) to point b (top right), how many blocks east or west would the taxi have to travel?
 How many blocks north or south?
 How many blocks total?
 By calculating the total number of blocks we have to drive, we're actually calculating the Manhattan distance between point A and point B.